RKB Mainichi Broadcasting: Radio

 During its test period, Radio Kyushu only broadcast news and music programs.
 The first successful program was Eye on the Mic (マイクの眼), a news program broadcast which started in 1952.
 Sports broadcasts were also key in its early years.
 In spring 1952, it aired its first professional baseball game.
 In 1955, it carried the Manichi Beppu-Oita Marathon in collaboration with Radio Oita.
 Since that year, RKB Radio has become the most listened-to radio station in Fukuoka and northern Kyushu.

 After the start of its television broadcasts, revenue for radio began to decrease.
 In response, RKB decided to strengthen the mobility of the unit in order to produce programs for more specific groups.
 RKB joined the Japan Radio Network in 1965.
-On May 1, 1968, RKB started overnight programming.rp|87} During the 1970s, long-form news programs became the main pillar of the station.
+On 1 May 1968, RKB started overnight programming.
+During the 1970s, long-form news programs became the main pillar of the station.
 To reduce interference in metropolitan areas, its output increased from 10 kilowatts to 50 in 1972.
 In 1975, its ratings were of 5,3%.
-From August 17, 1976, RKB Radio started 24-hour broadcasting.
+From 17 August 1976, RKB Radio started 24-hour broadcasting.
 Inspired by MBS Radio, the station started conducting Radio Weeks in 1982, where long programs were produced from several points of the prefecture.

 Its revenue surpassed three billion yen for the first time in 1989.
 In 1997, it held the RKB Radio Festival (RKBラジオまつり) for the first time in order to reach out to the public.
-On December 1 2001, for the 50th anniversary, it held a special program lasting for 17 hours and 15 minutes.
-It joined radiko on December 1, 2011.
-On March 28, 2016, it started FM broadcasts.
+On 1 December 2001, for the 50th anniversary, it held a special program lasting for 17 hours and 15 minutes.
+It joined radiko on 1 December 2011.
+On 28 March 2016, it started FM broadcasts.
+As a part of its efforts to become a full-fledged FM station by 2028, RKB Radio suspended its Yukuhashi relay station (1062 kHz) alongside KBC's Yukuhashi relay (1485 kHz) on February 5, 2024.
+As of this writing, RKB Radio can be listened in Yukuhashi on its Wide FM relay (94.8 MHz), and nearby Kitakyushu AM and FM relays (JOFO, 720 kHz, and Wide FM 91.5 MHz).
+Currently, the main Fukuoka AM station (JOFR, 1278 kHz), along with the Kitakyushu (JOFO, 720 kHz) and Omuta (JOFE, 1062 kHz) relays are operating, with plans in place to effectively suspend AM operations within or before 2028.